robyparr/huxotools/README.md

 huxotools
 =========

-Small set of tools for the MMORPG Tibia.
+Set of Windows Forms tools for the MMORPG Tibia written in Visual Basic.

 This code is pretty old, and it's from when I was first learning to program on my own.
 Don't judge too harshly. ;)